-Unless your claim is based upon property damage sustained in an automobile accident, it cannot exceed $7,000.
-The claim may, however, be subject to statutory damages or attorney’s fees in excess of $7,000 (e.g., consumer protection cases or certain landlord/tenant cases).
-In those cases, the base amount may not exceed $7,000 even though the potential award may exceed that amount.
+Unless your claim is based upon property damage from an automobile accident, it can’t be more than $7,000.
+However, the claim may be subject to statutory damages or attorney’s fees of over $7,000 (e.g., consumer protection cases or certain landlord/tenant cases).
+In those cases, the base amount can’t be more than $7,000, even though the potential award may be more than that amount.

 Claims against public employees for negligence

-Most claims for money damages against the Commonwealth, a state agency or authority, or a city or town that are based on the negligence or intentional wrongdoing of a public official or employee must be brought under the Massachusetts Tort Claims Act, Massachusetts General Laws chapter 258.
-Claims under the Massachusetts Tort Claims Act must be filed in the Superior Court and cannot be brought as small claims in the District Court.
+Most claims for money damages against the Commonwealth, a state agency or authority, or a city or town that are based on the negligence or intentional wrongdoing of a public official or employee must be brought under the Massachusetts Tort Claims Act, M.G.L. c.
+258. Claims under the Massachusetts Tort Claims Act must be filed in the Superior Court and can’t be brought as small claims in the District Court.

-You may bring as a small claim in the District Court a claim that is based on a government contract, a claim against a housing authority, or a claim authorized by some other statute such as the “pothole law,” Massachusetts General Laws chapter 84, section 15 for municipal roads or chapter 81, section 18 for state roads.
+You may bring a small claim in the District Court that’s based on a government contract, is against a housing authority, or is authorized by some other statute, such as the “pothole law,” M.G.L. c.
+84, § 15 for municipal roads or c.
+81, § 18 for state roads.

 Time limits on filing claims

-The time limit (called the “statute of limitations”) varies with the nature of the claim and applies both to small claims and to regular civil law suits.
+The time limit (called the “statute of limitations”) varies based the nature of the claim and applies both to small claims and to regular civil lawsuits.
 Generally, a claim based on a contract or a consumer protection law must be brought within 6 years, and a claim resulting from negligence or intentional harm must be brought within 3 years, but there are exceptions.
-Consult Massachusetts General Laws chapter 260, a public or law library or an attorney for additional information.
+See M.G.L. c.
+260, a law library or an attorney for more information.